otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/Project-Descriptor.md

 Your app should be your own idea, not a clone of a well-known application, and realistic for one semester alongside your other courses.
 A simple concept executed well is worth more here than an ambitious one left half-built.

-Your app must be able to support at least two related models and at least two user roles.
+Your app must be able to support at least four related models and at least two user roles.
 If your idea cannot, it is too small - say so early and change it.

 Your lecturer must approve your concept before you continue.